MuseTag/musetag.github.io/10-quickstart.md

 - Use `@@Entity(note)` for a local note (applies only at this point in the text).
 - Use `@@Entity_(note)` for a global note (applies everywhere the entity appears, unless a local note is present).

+**Note:**
+Global modifiers (like `.GNote`, `.DESCRIPTION`, etc.) are cumulative: each occurrence adds information to the entity, rather than replacing previous values.

 ### Add Visible Details with Modifier Parameters